holoviz/holoviews/doc/Reference_Manual/index.rst

  Operations applied to transform existing Elements or other data structures.
 `plotting`_
  Matplotlib-based implementations of plotting for each component type.
-`styles`_
- Default Matplotlib styles for the various Elements.
 `ipython`_
  Interface to IPython notebook, including magics and display hooks.
 `interface`_